£18.99 18.990000000 (inc. VAT)

 Hello US customer, you are currently shopping on the UK site.
 To ensure you are charged in the correct currency and receive accurate shipping costs, please switch to the US website and re-add your product to your basket.

 You're away from FREE UK delivery Free UK delivery (applied at checkout) on orders over £40.00

 You have qualified for Free UK delivery

 Acidophilus is a species of good bacteria within the Lactobacillus genus.
 There are many different strains (types) within this species, including Lactobacillus acidophilus NCFM®.
 Find out everything you need to know about this important species of friendly bacteria and its benefits in this FAQ.

 Many people are confused by the difference between 'acidophilus' and friendly bacteria; in fact, many people just ask for an 'acidophilus supplement' when choosing live cultures.
-But L. acidophilus is just one of many different species of good bacteria from the genus Lactobacillus.
+But Lactobacillus acidophilus is just one of many different species of good bacteria from the genus Lactobacillus.
 It is found in the gut, mouth and vagina, as well as in various fermented foods such as yoghurt and sauerkraut.
-Its full name is written as Lactobacillus acidophilus.
 Healthcare practitioners can find out more about L. acidophilus on the Probiotics Database, on the Probiotic Professionals site.